ngs-docs/2017-ucsc-metagenomics/quality.rst

 Short read quality and trimming
 ===============================

-@@Harriet, (Boot ami-05384865 and add 100 GB of storage on sdb.)
+Start up an instance with ami-05384865 and 200 GB of local storage (:doc:`aws/boot`).
+You should also configure your firewall (:doc:`aws/configure-firewall`) to pass through TCP ports 8000-8888.

-First, `Log into your computer <aws/login-shell.html>`__.
+Then, `Log into your computer <aws/login-shell.html>`__.

+---

-OK, you should now be logged into your Amazon computer!
+You should now be logged into your Amazon computer!
 You should see something like this::

    ubuntu@ip-172-30-1-252:~$